 The (current) coverage ratio indicates each month the relation between the fund's assets and the pension payment obligations.
 The pension payment obligations represent the amount needed to pay out all pensions, both now and in the future.
 If the coverage ratio is 100%, this means that there is exactly enough money to pay out all pensions.

 The policy coverage ratio is the average coverage ratio of the past 12 months.
 It, therefore, shows the pension fund's financial position over a longer term.
-As the policy coverage ratio ended just below 100% at the end of 2020, we could use Minister Koolmees's exemption scheme.
-As a result, the pensions did not have to be cut in 2021.
-In 2022 pensions stay the same as well.

 The coverage ratios in the past 12 months

 What is legally required of us?

 We are required to have extra reserves in order to weather financial storms.
 This is an extra buffer.
 We call this buffer the required equity.
 This mandatory extra buffer is linked to the required coverage ratio.
 The required coverage ratio varies for each pension fund, as laid down by the law.
 We have sufficient buffers when our coverage ratio reaches 120.3%.